Formalising the Bruhat-Tits Tree: Introduction

 We review the construction of the Bruhat--Tits tree and describe its formalisation in detail in Section \ref{sec:BT}.
 For now let us mention that it is constructed as a simple graph, i.e., a graph such that any two vertices are connected by at most one edge, and such that no edge connects a vertex to itself; it has no loops.
 Moreover, it is connected and has no cycles making it into a so-called tree.
-When the residue field is finite, it is regular, which means that each vertex has the same (finite) number of edges attached to it.
+As the edges out of any vertex are in bijection with points in the projective line over the residue field, the graph is regular, i.e., the edges out of any vertex have the same cardinality.

 The vertices of the Bruhat--Tits tree correspond to certain equivalence classes of lattices in $K^2$.
 To define the edges of this graph and to understand that it is indeed a tree, it is necessary to relate lattices to each other, i.e., to develop a concept of distance between lattices and to understand chains of lattices.
 This is achieved by studying how bases of lattices can be transformed into standard shapes and for that one uses a decomposition of the group $\GL_2(K)$ called the \emph{Cartan decomposition}.